 “You just don’t understand out the technology.”

 SAP proponents did this when they ran into a logical cul de sack on defending SAP’s claims on HANA performance claims.
 They pivoted to HANA “not being just a database” and moved to another series of false statements.
 This was prefaced with “the thing you don’t understand.”
 Again, the intelligence of this maneuver is that the technology changes the entire dynamic.
-It is the person doing the research into the topic that is at fault.
+It is the person researching the topic that is at fault.
 Not the faulty information.
 Not people that released the faulty information.
 But here is something I learned from a lot of debates.
 Check into the next thing that the person proposes.
 Usually, that will end up being false too.
 People who make false statements don’t make just one.
 They make many.
-That is why in my view one false statement is so damning.
+That is why, in my view, one wrong statement is so damning.
 It may seem like too small of a sample size, but it has proven to be a reliable guide.

 Why SAP Needs to Continually Pivot to New Subjects